MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-personalize-the-ide.md

 ::: moniker range="vs-2022"

 > [!TIP]
 > Want even more themes to choose from?
 Check out the wide range of custom themes on the [**Visual Studio Marketplace**](https://marketplace.visualstudio.com/search?target=VS&category=Tools&vsVersion=&subCategory=Themes&sortBy=Installs).
-And to see examples of new Visual Studio 2022 custom themes based on VS Code, see the [**Introducing a collection of new Visual Studio themes**](https://devblogs.microsoft.com/visualstudio/custom-themes/) blog post.
+And to see examples of new Visual Studio 2022 custom themes based on VS Code, take a look at the [**Introducing a collection of new Visual Studio themes**](https://devblogs.microsoft.com/visualstudio/custom-themes/) blog post.

 ::: moniker-end